Framework-R-D/phlex-design/workflows/wirecell-charge-waveform-sim-doc.rst

    :name: fig-wirecell
    :alt: A possible Wire-Cell charged waveform simulation workflow.
    :align: center

+.. graphviz:: wirecell-charge-waveform-sim-func.gv
+   :caption: A possible Wire-Cell charged waveform simulation workflow, in the function-centric view.
+             Shaded rectangles denote higher order functions (HOFs) and the user-supplied algorithms used in the HOF.
+             The solid arrow shows the data flow from one HOF to the next one in the workflow.
+             The label on the solid arrows show data products.
+             The indices on the names of the data products imply the hierarchy of data product sets to which the data products belong.
+             A single index denotes a data product that belongs to a *TriggerRecord*; a double index denotes one that belongs to a *TimeBin*.
+   :name: fig-wirecell-func

 The workflow begins with the simulated *Deposits* for a trigger record.
 The *Deposits* object is to be used as input to an algorithm that deals with the drift of the charge, shown as a rectangle labeled with *unfold* HOF and *drift* algorithm.